What is Reliability in NDE?

 - To produce a sensivity analysis:

-- Influential parameters (definition and classification), interaction et correlation, methodologies, screening methods, Sobol indices, metamodels, etc.
+- Influential parameters (definition and classification), interaction and correlation, methodologies, screening methods, Sobol indices, metamodels, etc.

 - Workshop: Establishing and classifying a list of influential variables, using simulation and metamodels to produce sensitivity analysis